 The GGC considered outreach and ways to raise the profile of the GEBCO project among the different stakeholder and user communities, including the IHO and the IOC Member States, the maritime and scientific community and the general public.
 The GGC reviewed the draft communications strategy and approved SCOPE to commence work in line with the proposed strategy.
 The GGC devoted considerable time on discussions on the Seabed 2030 Project.
-The acting Seabed 2030 Project Director provided a comprehensive presentation on the activities of the Seabed 2030 Project Team and the Regional Centers.
+The acting Seabed 2030 Project Director, Dr Graham Allen, provided a comprehensive presentation on the activities of the Seabed 2030 Project Team and the Regional Centers.
 The GGC reviewed a proposed Seabed 2030 Funding Strategy, as well as reviewing the Year 2 Seabed 2030 Project report and the proposed Year 3 Project Work Plan and both were endorsed after inclusion of some amendments and recommendations.
-He highlighted the recent appointment of the Director, Mr Jamie McMichael-Philips, who will take up his post on 1 December.
+He highlighted the new appointment of the Seabed 2030 Director, Mr Jamie McMichael-Philips, who took up his post on 1 December.

 The GGC also reviewed its current financial situation in relation to proposed planned projects.
 The Committee addressed the budget submissions from its subordinate bodies and approved revised allocations to ensure a suitable contingency balance was maintained for 2020 to cover emergent items.
-The draft consolidated GEBCO Work Plan and budget will be reported to the 12th meeting of the IHO Inter-Regional Coordination Committee (IRCC) and the 53rd meeting of the IOC Executive Council, for consideration and endorsement of the parent organizations.
+The draft consolidated GEBCO Work Plan and budget will be reported to the 12th meeting of the IHO Inter-Regional Coordination Committee (IRCC) in June 2020 and the 53rd meeting of the IOC Executive Council in July 2020, for consideration and endorsement of the parent organizations.